 This app works by showing a list of users you've crossed paths with.
 As long as the app is enabled, it looks for other users within 250 meters from your location.
 Happn even shows you the number of times you've crossed paths with other users.
 For all you know, your soulmate could be dining at the same restaurant you're frequenting on the same day of the week, but fate just hasn't worked its magic yet.

-With Happn, you can take your fate in your own hands.
-Its location-based matchmaking system has its loopholes, but it makes dating easy, especially when you consider your proximity with potential matches.
+With Happn, you can take your fate into your own hands.
+Its location-based matchmaking system has its loopholes, but it makes dating easy, especially when you consider your proximity to potential matches.

 For many users, Hinge is an app like Tinder for people looking for a serious relationship.
 Casual dating is ubiquitous on Tinder, so if you want something that lasts for more than one night, Hinge is a dating app worth checking out.

 Hinge requires all users to upload six photos.
 As the adage goes: pictures are worth a thousand words.
 By seeing more pictures of other users, you can better gauge their personalities and interests.
 Hinge also makes it easy to write something on your profile by offering plenty of prompts.
 You can pick three prompts, fill them out, and let other users know you a little better.